seemoo-lab/fido2-the-smartphone/README.md

 # FIDO2 The Smartphone
-*Mockup Website: FIDO2 Platform and Roaming Authentication on Smartphones*

 This is a mockup website that allows you to explore FIDO2 platform and roaming authentication on a smartphone.